€STR-based fallbacks for EURIBOR

 The working group has already provided some guidance on how to introduce the €STR-based fallbacks to EURIBOR in contracts and has analysed the risk management and financial accounting implications of their introduction.
 The outcome of this analysis is reflected in several documents which include recommendations to market participants (see below), although market participants should individually decide on the most appropriate approach given their particular circumstances.

-Upcoming public consultations
+Ongoing public consultations

 As part of its work on backward-looking options, in August 2019 the working group presented its assessment of viable backward-looking methodologies.
 In addition to this, the working group disclosed its analysis of the various methodologies used to calculate a fixed spread, representing the difference between EURIBOR and €STR-based term structure methodologies.